 Omaha Mayor Jean Stothert called UNMC a leader in medicine, medical training and education.

 "This new facility will only strengthen that reputation," she said.

-Ruth and Bill Scott, The Lozier Foundation and Joe Williams were the lead donors for the project, which will use no state funds.
+Ruth and Bill Scott and The Lozier Foundation were the lead donors for the project, which will use no state funds.
 Construction will begin in February 2014, with projected completion set for July 2015.